wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-05  Strixhaven Year 3, Term 1.md

 ### DM Notes and Random Tables

 - At the conclusion of this adventure, during midterm break, the players should level up to 7th level.
-- Move the Sedgemoor Harvest somewhere else.
-Too much going on in that one area!
-Can we find a way to make it around Quandrix somewhere?

 ### References